 It can also have an impact on how a person makes sense of the world around them.

-Someone with autism might be over- or under-sensitive to sounds, touch, tastes, smells, light or colours.
-So you might see someone with autism wearing special headphones to cancel out sounds so that the noise of the world around them isn't overwhelming.
+Someone who is autistic might be over-sensitive or under-sensitive to sounds, touch, tastes, smells, light or colours.
+They might wear special headphones to cancel out sounds so that the noise of the world around them isn't overwhelming.

-People who have autism can be really good at remembering things so they might have a lot of knowledge about one particular subject.
+People who are autistic can be really good at remembering things so they might have a lot of knowledge about one particular subject.

 Because autism affects people differently, some people don't need a lot of help, but others might need extra support throughout their life.

-For someone with autism, everyday life can be confusing and chaotic.
+For someone who is autistic, everyday life can be confusing and chaotic.

 Their brain works differently so just communicating with people can be really hard.

 Simple things like talking to other people, and reading people's body language and expressions can be difficult.
-Some people will be able to speak normally, while others may not be able to speak at all.
+Some people will be able to speak, while others may not be able to speak at all.
 They might use sign language to help with this.

-A person with autism might seem like they're not interested in people and find it hard to make friends and meet new people.
+An autistic person might seem like they're not interested in people and find it hard to make friends and meet new people.

 They might also find it hard to use their imagination or be creative, so made-up games in the playground might be quite difficult for someone with autism to take part in.